Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

 - who knows why is the std library not included by default?
-- Answer: contracts are compiled to WASM (executed ib a sandboxed environment with no system interfaces, no IO, no networking)
+- Answer: contracts are compiled to Wasm (executed ib a sandboxed environment with no system interfaces, no IO, no networking)

 ---